ingotportal/training/PickupProblem/Readme.md

 | Container Number | no |
 | Container Weight | no |

+Example seed data has been provided in (pickups.json)[pickups.json]

 ### Finished

 When the challenge has been completed, please create a zip, ignoring vendor directory (as below) and send to hello@ingotportal.com